 Look for trends so you can find underlying issues instead of scratching the surface.

 Perhaps the breakdowns are caused by an employee who didn’t receive the proper training and has been using the equipment the wrong way.
 In this case replacing the equipment won’t solve the problem – it’ll just cost you more money in the long run!

 7. Buy the best

 Inevitably equipment will have to be replaced or upgraded.
 But here again you can use the information you’ve gathered to spend your money smarter.

 - Which brands cause the most issues?

 - Which equipment loses you the most time and money by breaking down?

 8. Use the right equipment inventory system

-You can of course try to keep track of this information with pen and paper – just as you can still use horse-drawn carts to get around.
+You can of course try to keep track of this information with pen and paper, for instance using an equipment signout form to know who’s using the gear – just as you can still use horse-drawn carts to get around.

 Spreadsheets are another option – but that option has drawbacks as well.